percona/k8spg-docs/docs/backups.md

 example means just UTC),
-* optional `--set` argument allows you to choose the backup which will be the starting point for point-in-time recovery (look through the available backups to find out the proper backup name).
+* optional `--set` argument allows you to choose the backup which will be the starting point for point-in-time recovery (look through the available backups with `kubectl get pg-backup` command to find out the proper backup name).
 This option must be specified if the target is one or more backups away from the current moment.

 After setting these options in the *backup restore* configuration file, follow the standard restore instructions.